Yandex Cloud

 • Service account ID: Select the ydb-account service account.

-2. Create a target endpoint of the ClickHouse® type and specify the cluster connection parameters in it:
+2. Create a ClickHouse®-type target endpoint with the following cluster connection settings:

 • Connection type: Managed cluster.